NachiketK43/bubble-online-store/README.md

 - Every row has toggle to mark the product as visible/invisible on the storefront
 - Products can be removed from the store
 - New products can be added via "Add New Product" button which opens a form where users can input product title, description, upload image, and set unit price
-- New products are hidden by default unless toggled on.
+- Newly products are by default not added to storefront unless toggled on.
 <br>